digital-land/digital-land.github.io/content/blog-post/beta-team.md

 status: beta
 ---

-*A talk Paul Downey gave to the new beta planning data service team.*
+*A talk Paul Downey gave to the new planning data team.*

 Hello, I'm Paul and I'm your Service Owner for the new Planning Data service.
 When I first met you last week I offered some ways I can help you deliver, and said I'd give you clear outcomes to work to.